atheiman/better-chef-rundeck/README.md

 Environment Variable | Explanation | Default Value
 -------------------- | ----------- | -------------
-`BCR_CACHE_DIR` | Chef search results are stored in this directory for cached responses | `/tmp/better-chef-rundeck-cache` `BCR_CACHE_TIME` | Cached responses are stored for this many seconds | `10` `BCR_CHEF_CONFIG` | Path to a Chef config file | First that exists in `['~/.chef/knife.rb', '/etc/chef/client.rb']`
+`BCR_CHEF_CONFIG` | Path to a Chef config file | First that exists in `['~/.chef/knife.rb', '/etc/chef/client.rb']`

-## Caching

-If the same Chef search is called within the specified cache seconds setting, the cached result will be returned.

 # Using the API